 Quality ControlThe draft checklist is compiled by collating data and information through a comprehensive literature overview.
 Additional steps implemented to control the quality of the data are described below.
-Taxonomic harmonization and normalization using the GBIF taxonomic backbone In order to harmonize all species names across countries, species lists are subjected to a normalization process in which taxon rank and taxonomic status are identified and assigned.
+Taxonomic harmonization and normalization using the GBIF taxonomic backbone To harmonize all species names across countries, species lists are subjected to a normalization process in which taxon rank and taxonomic status are identified and assigned.
 Spelling and other errors in assigning species authorship are also corrected.
-Data validation The checklist compiler team completes a review and validates all the annotations especially those on provenance and 'invasiveness' status of the species based on evidence of impact.
-Data verification The checklist is submitted to a network of country editors for a review of both accuracy of records, annotations and identification of any significant gaps in the data.
+Data validation The Project Personnel complete a review and validate all the annotations, especially those on provenance and 'invasive' status of the species based on evidence of impact.
+Data verification The checklist is submitted to a network of country editors for a review of both accuracy of records, annotations, and identification of any significant gaps in the data.
 Data verification is an iterative process and the activity for a particular version is declared complete on agreement of all relevant country editors (see versioning details below).
-One of the key tenets of the GRIIS project has been engagement with country editors in the verification process and as custodians of their country checklists.
-While this has been possible in the majority of countries, the compilers have not been very successful in this engagement for a small number of countries this engagement process has not succeeded in delivering a verified checklist.
-In these cases, the GRIIS compiler team has completed the validation of the species records while working on identifying country experts.
+One of the key tenets of the GRIIS project has been engagement with country editors in the verification process and as custodians of country checklists.
+While this has been possible in the majority of countries, for a small number of countries this engagement process has not succeeded in delivering a verified checklist.
+In these cases, the GRIIS Project Personnel have completed the validation of the species records but continue to work towards identifying country experts.

 - Data collation and categorization Data filtering and categorization/ classification Taxonomic harmonization and normalization Data validation Data verification